twenty-seven-pockets/tws-pockets.github.io/src/content/certifications/tests_en.md

-# Angestrebte Testergebnisse
+# Target Test Results
 The following are the test results targeted by **Kussy**.
 Once current results are available, they will be posted here.

-##### Anwendung
+##### Application

-- Verträglichkeitsstudien
+- Compatibility Studies
-- Dermatologische Tests
+- Dermatological Tests
-- Toxikologische Tests
+- Toxicological Tests

-##### Produktqualität
+##### Product Quality

-- Stabilitätsstudien
+- Stability Studies
-- Mikrobiologische Tests
+- Microbiological Tests
-- Chemische Reaktionen
+- Chemical Reactions